-- (a) Forward and Reverse and High and Low Gear Control Shift Levers Check and adjust the forward and low gear control shift levers to ensure full engagement into all detent positions without interference. - 1.
-Place the High and Low gear control and the Forward and Reverse control levers in the NEUTRAL POSITION. - 2.
-Loosen the locknots and adjust the clevises and locknuts on the ends of both shift rods as necessary until the levers in the operator's compartment are correctly aligned.
+Forward and Reverse and Speed Range Control Levers - Check and adjust the forward and reverse and speed range gear control levers to ensure full engagement into all detent positions without interference.

+- 1. Place the Forward and Reverse control lever in the NEUTRAL POSITION. - 2.
+Loosen the locknuts and adjust the clevises and locknuts on the ends of both shift rods as necessary until the levers in the operator's compartment are correctly aligned. - 3.
+Tighten the locknuts and check that the levers will shift into all detent positions without interference from the floorboard or transmission.